Anchors – The Next Step in Your Climbing Journey

 OTHER GEAR that you may want to bring to anchors class:

 - Pro you might already own or borrow from a friend (hexes, nuts, camming devices, Tri-cams, etc)

-- Extra biners (regular D’s, ovals, lockers – avoid specialty biners at this time)
+- Extra carabiners (regular D’s, ovals, lockers – avoid specialty carabiners at this time)

 - Extra slings (perhaps additional 20′ slings, untied length, 24′ sewn runners)

-Refund policy: The cost of the class is fully refundable if you decide to cancel.
+- Refund policy: The cost of the class is fully refundable if you decide to cancel before the start of class.
 The Membership Fee is non-refundable.

 - Approximately 2 months prior to the start of class, Scott Kuchman will contact those people on the waitlist in chronological order and provide payment options and instructions.

 - You must complete your payment in a timely manner to finalize your registration and secure your spot in the class.

 - Please be sure the email address firstname.lastname@example.org is added to your contacts so that it is not flagged as spam.